100 Notable alumni of

 -

-Allison Cara Tolman is an American actress.
+Allison Tolman is an American actress.
 She is best known for her roles as Molly Solverson in the first season of the FX television series Fargo, earning Emmy and Golden Globe nominations, and Alma Fillcot in the second season of the Paramount+ anthology series Why Women Kill.

 -